 Alina Stefanescu was born in Romania and lives in Birmingham, Alabama.
 A multiple Pushcart Prize and Best of the Net nominee, her first poetry chapbook, Objects in Vases (Anchor & Plume Press, 2016) won the 2016 Award for Poetry Book of the Year from ASPS.
 Her debut fiction collection, Every Mask I Tried On, won the Brighthorse Prize and was published in May 2018.
 Her writing can be found in diverse journals, including Prairie Schooner, North American Review, FLOCK, Southern Humanities Review, Crab Creek Review, Up the Staircase Quarterly, Virga, Whale Road Review, and others.
 She serves as Poetry Editor for Pidgeonholes.
-Alina serves as President of Alabama State Poetry Society as well as Publicity Chairperson and Board Member for the Alabama Writer's Conclave, Co-Founder of 100,000 Poets for Change Birmingham, and proud board member of Magic City Poetry Festival.
+Alina serves as President of Alabama State Poetry Society, Publicity Chairperson and Board Member for the Alabama Writer's Conclave, Co-Founder of 100,000 Poets for Change Birmingham, and proud board member of Magic City Poetry Festival.
 Her poetry collection, Defect/or, was a finalist for 2015 Robert Dana Poetry Award.
 She serves as Co-Organizer and Founder of 100,000 Poets for Change Birmingham, as well as the organizer for Tuscaloosa Writer’s Resist event in 2016.
 Alina serves on executive boards for local environmental organizations.
 Her poetry collection, Defect/or, was a finalist for 2015 Robert Dana Poetry Award .

 But for real: Alina is an Avid Tree-Hugger; Indivisible Stalagmite; Woman in Pajamas Raising Her Fist and Screaming at Folks Who Drive Too Fast Down the Neighborhood Street; Snowflake Who Burns Down the House.
 She hopes to be the poem she wants to see in the world.